Flowers and Trees

 Flowers and Trees is a Silly Symphonies animated short film produced by Walt Disney, directed by Burt Gillett, and released to theatres by United Artists on July 30, 1932.
 It was the first commercially released film to be produced in the full-color three-strip Technicolor process after several years of two-color Technicolor films.
 The film was a commercial and critical success, winning the first Academy Award for Best Cartoon Short Subject.

 In 2021, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Plot

 During Spring, the flowers, mushrooms and trees do their calisthenics.
 Some trees play a tune, using vines for harp strings and a chorus of robins.
-A fight breaks out between a waspish-looking hollow tree and a younger, healthier tree for the attention of a female tree.
-The young tree emerges victorious, but the hollow tree retaliates by starting a fire.
+A fight breaks out between a waspish-looking hollow elm and a younger, healthier poplar for the attention of a female holly oak.
+The poplar emerges victorious, but the elm retaliates by starting a fire.
 The plants and animals try to extinguish or evade the blaze.
-By poking holes in clouds and making it rain, the birds manage to put out the fire, although the hollow tree perishes in the flames after getting caught up in them himself.
-The young tree then proposes to the female tree, with a caterpillar serving as a ring, and they embrace as a 12-color rainbow forms behind them.
+By poking holes in clouds and making it rain, the birds manage to put out the fire, although the elm perishes in the flames after getting caught up in them himself.
+The poplar then proposes to the holly oak, with a caterpillar serving as a ring, and they embrace as a 12-color rainbow forms behind them.